G.F.E. 105

 G.F.E.
 105 FC is an association football club based in Eldoret, Kenya.
 The club was formerly known as F.C 105 before the Management (Joshua and Ray) teamed up with global field evangelism under Bishop Ben Bahati hence the name G.F.E 105 FC.
-The club currently competes in the FKF DIVISION ONE zone B, and plays its home games at Eldoret A.S.K show ground after the closure of Kipchoge stadium, which is being renovated for in Preparation for AFCON 2027.
+The club competes in the FKF DIVISION ONE zone B, and plays its home games at Eldoret A.S.K show ground after the closure of Kipchoge stadium, which is being renovated for in preparation for AFCON 2027.

-In 2017 when Kipchoge Stadium was being renovated for CHAN 2018, G.F.E.
-105 FC was forced to play all matches away in Bungoma at Sudi Stadium.
-Traveling expenses and player fatigue led to their relegation to FKF Division One, and they were later relegated again to FKF Division Two.
-After the death of Bishop Ben Bahati, his wife, Bishop Mama Mary Bahati, took over the club.
-The club enjoys a huge fanbase in Eldoret.
-G.F.E.
-105 FC is currently considered the best team in Uasin Gishu at large and arguably in the North Rift.
-The club has a huge rivalry with their city neighbors Mfalme Unga FC in what is known as the Eldoret Derby.
-They also have a significant rivalry with the Likuyani outfit, Soy United FC.

-GFE 105 won the Sakata Ball in 2011 managed by Ray Odhiambo and Head coach Joshua Obara Abache.